Community Supported Agriculture

 2. Create sacred space for people and nature to co-create

 3. Provide an abundance of healthful fruits, vegetables and herbs for our community

 How Does the Volcano Medicine CSA Work?

-We currently have an 8 week membership available for the rest of spring, for $280 or, work-exchange.
+We currently have a 7 week membership available for the SUMMER SERIES, for $245 or, work-exchange.

 Pick up is Tuesday afternoons from 5-7pm, in lower Kula (address and details will be given after registration).

 Due to Corona Virus precautions, we will pre-pack your fruits vegetables and herbs for you, so you just show up and pick up!

 First pick-up date for the summer 7 week series 2021 is May25th and runs through July 6th